Our bodies produce several kinds of wastes, including sweat, carbon dioxide gas, feces (also known as stool or poop), and urine (pee).

-Here's how the kidneys filter blood: Blood travels to each kidney through the renal artery, which enters the kidney at the hilus (pronounced: HY-luss), the indentation in the kidney that gives it its bean shape.
+Here's how the kidneys filter blood: Blood travels to each kidney through the renal artery, which enters the kidney at the hilus (pronounced: HY-luss), the indentation in middle of the kidney that gives it its bean shape.
 As it enters the cortex, the artery branches out; each branch envelops the nephrons (pronounced: NEH-fronz) — 1 million tiny filtering units in each kidney that remove the harmful substances from the blood.

 Each of the nephrons contains a filter called the glomerulus (pronounced: gluh-MER-yuh-lus), which contains a network of tiny blood vessels known as capillaries.
 The fluid filtered from the blood by the glomerulus then travels down a tiny tube-like structure called a tubule (pronounced: TU-byool) that adjusts the level of salts, water, and wastes that are excreted in the urine.

 Filtered blood leaves the kidney through the renal vein and flows back to the heart.